datanav/docs/collecting_data.rst

 Introduction
 ------------

+When starting a new Sesam project it is very important to start thinking of how to organise the data in Sesam; what sort of data do we have, how is it linked in source system and how will it be used?
+What are the goals and requirements for wanting to use Sesam?
+Very early on, we start looking at the raw data and needing to consider and plan which globals do we need and how will we generate them.
+If not, it is guaranteed it will be chaos; we can have data object in more than one global, they can be enriched in one global, and not in another and it is impossible to know which one we should use.

 Principles for collecting data is pulling data is best practice.
 Once data is in sesam through the inbound pipe, a small number of properties can be added to aid connecting and re-using data.
 This is done mainly by modeling global datasets where we :ref:`merge <getting-started-merging-sources>` data about same object.

 Once this is done we can further enrich data by adding data from other datasets or do other :ref:`transformations <getting-started-transformations>`depending on requirements.